Large Guild, Riga: Interior

 The most known Large Guild rooms are the minster room and bride's chamber.
 The minster room is famous because it is the only room in Latvia who is preserved from the Middle Ages as a secular society building indoor room.
 The bride's chamber was meant as a Guild gathering place and also was meant for wedding needs.

-In 1888 there was made stained glass in the Large guilds staircase (master A. Frieshtatle), expressing the greatness of united German merchants.
-Stained glass depicts the events of 1353, when the master of the Order of the city handed over Large guilds building to the representatives of the guild.
+In 1888 stained glass was installed in the staircase (by master A. Freystadtl), expressing the greatness of united German merchants.
+The artworks depicted the events of 1353, when the Master of the Order of the city handed over the building to the representatives of the guild.

-Modern day stained glass depicts most important business areas of Riga.
-In 1936, stained glass was made by Ansis Cīrulis.
+The current stained glass in the Large Guild depicts the most important business areas of Riga.
+In 1936, stained glass windows by the Latvian romanticist architect Ansis Cīrulis were installed in the facade.
+A number of these windows were destroyed in the 1963 fire.